sublime-music/sublime-music/CONTRIBUTING.rst

-Although you can technically do all of the formatting yourself, it is recommended that you use the following tools (they are automatically installed if you are using pipenv).
+Although you can technically do all of the formatting yourself, it is recommended that you use the following tools (they are automatically installed if you are using Poetry).
 The CI process uses these to check all commits, so you will probably want these so you don't have to wait for results of the build before knowing if your code is the correct style.